 Finally, the last type of file you'll want your HR department to maintain is a separate medical file for each of your employees.

-Included in this file is any information related to health or medical issues, including:
+These files include any information related to health or medical issues, such as:

 - Applications for insurance